yiyihum/da-code/da_code/source/ml-cluster-019/README.md

 - **UnitPrice**: Unit price.
 Numeric.
 Product price per unit in sterling (£).
 - **CustomerID**: Customer number.
 Nominal.
 A 5-digit integral number uniquely assigned to each customer.
 - **Country**: Country name.
 Nominal.
 The name of the country where a customer resides.

-### Objective

-This dataset facilitates analysis of customer behavior, sales trends, and operational insights for the online retailer.
-Key areas of exploration include:

-- Customer segmentation based on purchasing patterns.
-- Product popularity and sales dynamics.
-- Seasonal variations in sales and customer activity.
-- Geographic distribution of customers and sales.
--